g8os/EFBD/tlog/tlogserver/README.md

 Use `tlogserver -h` or `tlogserver --help` to get more information about all available flags.

-## erasure coding

-It use [isa-l](https://github.com/01org/isa-l) C library and [templexxx/reedsolomon](https://github.com/templexxx/reedsolomon) Go library for erasure coding.

-Only one can be used at a time.

-By default, the erasure coding is done in go.

-When using the C isa-l library for the erasure coding, `-tags isal` needs be passed to go build.
-And `GODEBUG=cgocheck=0` environment variable need to be set in order to run it.

 **Build**

 From this repo root directory